Another Word For ENHANCE

 consolidated

-Adjective : Having been consolidated.
+Adjective : Having undergone consolidation.

 Adjective : (finance) Including financial data of the parent and all subsidiary companies.